P1x3lDev/P1x3lDev/README.md

 Yooo, its me, i think.

-Currently trying to learn 5 languages,
+Currently trying to learn 4 languages,
 Python
-C/C++
+Rust
 C#
 Javascript
-Kotlyn

 Lets see how this will go